DND Aircraft Occupant Safety Policy – Implementation Guidance

 2. Fixed Wing: AEPM RDIMS #1523427.

 5.5.2 Step 2: Opportunities Selection.
-All OSAR observations of categories “3”, “2” and “1” must be analyzed to determine those cases for which status quo is acceptable, those that require further assessment by means of a more detailed options analysis methodology, and those that will result in fleet optimization opportunities.
+All OSAR observations of categories “3”, “2” and “1” must be analyzed to determine those cases for which status quo is acceptable, those that require further assessment by means of a more detailed options analysis methodology, and those that will result in fleet improvement opportunities.
 The results of this step are documented in an Opportunities Selection Report (OSR).
 The fleet WSM will lead the process of completion of the OSR, though the full OSMT should be engaged in the development and confirmation of the OSR content.
 WSMs will require DTAES 7-8 staff concurrence to confirm that the OSR has been satisfactorily completed.
 Once all OSRs have been completed, a one-page summary workbook will be created to consolidate all OSAR observations with their recommended CoAs.
 Completed OSRs and their one-page summary workbooks must be saved in the AEPM RDIMS folder #1908844, with the signed version of the OSR embedded in the document header.
 The following guidance is provided for the completion of an OSR and a one-page OSR summary workbook:

 1. Evaluation Methodology: OSAR observations will be individually documented in the OSR, as follows: